shaloo/docs.arcana/docs/quick-start/solana-quick-start.md

 ### Sign Transactions

-Use the standard EIP-1193 provider, `auth.provider`, for [[solana-json-rpc-ops|issuing Solana JSON-RPC calls]] in the context of the authenticated user.
-Use `auth.solana` Solana provider for [[solana-wallet-ops|issuing supported Web3 wallet operations]] on the Solana chain.
+Use the standard EIP-1193 provider, `auth.provider`, for [[solana-web3-wallet-ops#supported-json-rpc-functions|issuing Solana JSON-RPC calls]] in the context of the authenticated user.
+Use `auth.solana` Solana provider for [[solana-web3-wallet-ops#web3-wallet-operations|issuing supported Web3 wallet operations]] on the Solana chain.

 ```js hl_lines="8"
   const message = `Sign below to authenticate with CryptoCorgis to avoid digital dognappers`;